couler-proj/couler/docs/couler-api-design.md

 Core operations (`couler.ops`):

 * `run_step(step_def)` where `step_def` is the step definition that can be a container spec, Python function, or spec that's specific to the underlying workflow engine (e.g. k8s CRD if Argo Workflow is used).
+A "step" represents a node in the workflow graph, e.g. the "smallest" unit in some sense.
+For an analogy of a Couler "step" in different backends, please see the last section for a comparison table.

 Control flow (`couler.control_flows`):